QCDIS/NaaVRE-website/Readiness-level-framework.md

 The aim of this readiness level framework is to guide virtual lab developers by giving recommendations of what to include in their virtual lab and what to prioritize.
 The document first describes the content of virtual labs in [NaaVRE](https://naavre.net/) and contributions that can be made to create a common viewpoint of the software and the users.
-Next it describes five readiness levels in which the virtual lab can be.
+Next it describes four readiness levels in which the virtual lab can be.
 It then proceeds with checklists that guide virtual lab creators to get their virtual lab to the next readiness level.

 ### Content of a virtual lab